 Since I was studying abroad in Dublin, I knew that I’d have to make a trip up to Belfast at least once.
-There’s so much history in Northern Ireland and I’m a huge Game of Thrones fan, so it just had to happen.
-Plus, it’s one of the best places to visit in the UK that aren’t London and one of the most romantic places in the UK.
-Here’s how to spend 48 hours in Belfast!
+There’s so much history in Northern Ireland, and I’m a huge Game of Thrones fan, so it just had to happen.

 Plus, you get some great views out your window!
 I highly suggest sitting on the right side of the train so that you can see all the coastal views.
-This is a top way to get to the city with just 48 hours in Belfast.
+This is an easy way to get to the city with just 48 hours in Belfast.

 Another option is to take a bus which is a relatively cheap option.
 However, I’ve had my own mishaps with how unreliable buses are in the past, so I’m not sure I’d suggest this option unless you have a lot of time on your hands or you really need to spend very little money.